spatie/laravel-prometheus/docs/setting-up-prometheus-and-grafana/introduction.md

 In this section, we'd like to share a couple of options on how to set up Prometheus and Grafana to monitor your Laravel application.

-These page aim to serve as a starting point.
+These sections aims to serve as a starting point.
 We won't go into details on how to every option of Grafana.
 There are plenty of resources available on the internet.